syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Digital%20Signature/Externally-sign-a-PDF-document/).

 ## Create Long Term Validation (LTV) when signing PDF documents externally

 You can create a Long Term validation (LTV) when signing PDF documents externally using your private/public certificates.The following code example shows how to create an LTV when signing a PDF document from external signature.